Listen and follow our podcasts on:

 OBSTETRICS & GYNECOLOGY CONNECT

-OBSTETRICS & GYNECOLOGY CONNECT is an initiative of COR2ED, supported by Independent Medical Educational Grants from Eisai Europe Ltd, Aspivix and Novo Nordisk.
+OBSTETRICS & GYNECOLOGY CONNECT is an initiative of COR2ED, supported by Independent Educational Grants from Eisai Europe Ltd, Aspivix and Novo Nordisk.

 Meet the experts